-- Is a U.S. citizen, or - Did not become a U.S. resident only to perform the services.
+- Is a U.S. national, or - Did not become a U.S. resident only to perform the services.

-Pensions paid from the public funds of Denmark, its political subdivisions, or local authorities for services performed for Denmark are exempt from U.S. income tax unless the recipient is either a resident or citizen of the United States.
+Pensions paid from the public funds of Denmark, its political subdivisions, or local authorities for services performed for Denmark are exempt from U.S. income tax unless the recipient is a resident and a national of the United States.